andrewanggoh/instagram-account-engagement-analysis/README.md

 AO Snack, a healthy snack brand, uses Instagram to build brand awareness and engage with its audience.
 I'm taking a role as a data analyst to extract insights and provide recommendations to the social media and marketing teams to drive higher engagement on the Instagram account.

-Note:

-1. **Be detail!** : Mention your role, the KPIs we're investigating, and to whom the recommendations will be used
-2. Take a perspective of a Data Analyst for the company delivering insights to stakeholders.

-   - ✅ The recommendations will be used by the marketing and product teams to better allocate marketing and product resources.
-   - ✅ Insights delivered to operations and product managers.
-   - ❌ Provides recommendations to improve business strategies and drive future growth -> (*too high level and generic*)

-3. Don't overclaim!
-Show what you're actually going to be looking into.
-Overclaiming can be seen by too many adjective words (adjective: "comprehensive insights", "meticulous analysis").
-Let the analysis do its own talking.

-   - ✅ The ultimate goal was to harness these insights to drive strategic decisions about ... for the ... team.

 ## Objectives

 The main objectives of this analysis are to: